Ben (South Korean singer): Career

 She was a member of South Korean band Bebe Mignon from 2010 to 2011.
 The band disbanded after the departure of member Gaeul, but she made the transition to vocal soloist thanks to her mentor, Vibe's Yoon Minsu.

 In October 2012, she released her first album, 147.5, as a solo vocalist, a compilation of sad ballads with string arrangements and piano, with the title referring to her diminutive height, reported as between 147.5 cm and 153 cm, or around 4 feet 10 inches to 5 feet tall.

 In August 2015, she released her second EP My Name Is Ben, with nine tracks, including the title dance song "Looby Loo", which differed from her past ballad style, and other songs including jazz and R&B.

-In November 2015, she released an album, Soulmate, which includes duets with singers MIIII and Sejun Im.
+In November 2015, she released another EP, Soulmate, which includes duets with singers MIIII and Sejun Im.

 She has recorded many soundtracks, abbreviated as OSTs, for South Korean films and Korean drama or k-drama for television in South Korea.
 In 2015, these included "Give Me A Hug" for Hello Monster, "Stay" for Oh My Ghost, "You" for Healer, and "Darling You" for Oh My Venus, a duet with Kim Tae-woo.
-In 2016, she sang "Like a Dream" for Another Oh Hae-young, recorded a duet with Xia Junsu for his fourth album, Xignature, entitled "Sweet Melody", sang "Misty Road" composed by Jinyoung of B1A4 for Love in the Moonlight and in 2017, she sang "Memory", one of the OSTs for "Introverted Boss".
+In 2016, she sang "Like a Dream" for Another Miss Oh, recorded a duet with Xia Junsu for his fourth album, Xignature, entitled "Sweet Melody", sang "Misty Road" composed by Jinyoung of B1A4 for Love in the Moonlight and in 2017, she sang "Memory", one of the OSTs for "Introverted Boss".

-On 2018, she released her first studio album, Recipe which contains nine tracks overall, she also released her fifth extended play Off The Record which was released in April 2020.
+In 2018, she released her first studio album, Recipe which contains nine tracks overall, she also released her fifth extended play Off The Record which was released in April 2020.

 Personal life

-Ben is married to businessman Lee Wook.
+Ben was married to businessman Lee Wook.
 Their wedding took place on June 5, 2021 in a small ceremony with family and friends.
-On July 18, 2022, Ben announced that she was pregnant with her first child; she is expected to give birth in January or February 2023.
-She gave birth to a daughter on February 1, 2023.
+On July 18, 2022, Ben announced that she was pregnant with her first child and gave birth to her daughter on February 1, 2023.

+On February 29, 2024, Ben announced her divorce from her husband.